Kartik-A-Patil/SnakeGame/README.md

 # SnakeGame
-This is a simple Game that made with HTML CSS JavaScript link:-  https://sankegame-html-css-javascript.netlify.app
+This is a simple Game made with HTML CSS JavaScript link:-  https://sankegame-html-css-javascript.netlify.app